 Yes!
-We have a page for the Church at www.facebook.com/ayachurchaz/ and a closed Facebook group at www.facebook.com/groups/390101401189349/.
-Visiting our Facebook pages should give you a better idea as to what others have experienced by participating in our ceremonies.
+We have a Facebook Page for the Church and a Closed Facebook Group.
+Visiting our Facebook pages should give you a better idea as to what others have experienced in our ceremonies.
 You are always welcome to post and ask questions to our past participants as well.
 Our closed group is a pretty active group and a great place to connect with your medicine family.